A fashion lookbook is a fashion catalogue of well-styled images that convey the essence of your brand through creative storytelling.

 It’s important to differentiate between the hard copy and the digital version.

 If you’re doing a pop-up store or trade show a printed version would be useful to hand out to potential customers.
-Browsing through a paper hard copy is a luxurious experience – turning from page to page, feeling the quality of the paper, is a treat.
+Browsing through a paper hard copy is a luxurious experience – turning from page to page, feel the quality of the paper, is a treat.

 However, once it has been seen it tends to get tucked away and forgotten.
 Worse even – thrown out.